 Degrees for which your accrue no pension

-Pension does not accrue for the matriculation exam, for further studies (for example, for taking a PhD) or for supplementing studies or basic degrees.
+Pension does not accrue for the matriculation exam, for further studies (for example, for taking a PhD) or for basic degrees (for example, for a further vocational qualification).
 Nor does pension accrue if you drop out before graduating.

-You accrue pension for degrees that you have taken in 2005 or later.
+You accrue pension for degrees that you have taken in Finland in 2005 or later.
 If you have taken a degree after the 2005 pension reform, you will accrue pension for studies done after 1 January 2005 only.

 Check your pension record!

-Pension that you have accrued for studies will be listed on your pension record in the spring after the year in which you graduated.
+Pension that you have accrued for studies in Finland will be listed on your pension record in the spring after the year in which you graduated.